isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_cloud.md

 ### Data cloud synchronization
-Introduction: Cloud synchromization and wifi connection are one of the key components of productivity device features and must be tested to ensure full functionality.
+Introduction: Cloud synchronization and wifi connection are one of the key components of productivity device features and must be tested to ensure full functionality.

 Scope: flash storage, file operations, cloud operations